Need to talk? Call 1800 882 436.

 What tests are used to check thyroid function?

-If you feel you fit into one or more of the above categories, ask your doctor or midwife if your thyroid function should be checked.
+If you fit into one or more of these categories, ask your doctor or midwife if your thyroid function should be checked.

 How is thyroid dysfunction in pregnancy managed?

-Australian guidelines recommend that pregnant and breastfeeding women take a supplement containing 150 micrograms of iodine each day (this amount is found in most supplements).
+Australian guidelines recommend that if you are pregnant or breastfeeding, you should take a supplement containing 150 micrograms of iodine each day (the amount found in most supplements).

-Check with your antenatal health provider (doctor or nurse) if you are concerned about your iodine levels, particularly if you are taking supplements such as pregnancy or pre-natal vitamins and minerals.
+Check with your antenatal health provider if you are concerned about your iodine levels, particularly if you are taking supplements such as pregnancy or pre-natal vitamins and minerals.

-Your pharmacist will also be able to guide you on the potential impact of your prescription and over-the-counter medicines and their potential impact on iodine absorption and thyroid function.
+Your pharmacist will also be able to guide you on the potential impact of any prescription and over-the-counter medicines on iodine absorption and thyroid function.

 Does thyroid function return to normal after the baby is born?

-Most pregnant women recover their regular thyroid function following the birth of their baby.
-However, 1 in 20 women may experience ongoing irregular thyroid activity (postpartum thyroiditis).
+You will usually return to your regular thyroid function following the birth of your baby.
+However, after birth, 1 in 20 people may have ongoing irregular thyroid activity (postpartum thyroiditis).
 In some cases, your doctor may continue your thyroid hormone treatment until you have completed your final pregnancy.
-If you are taking medicines or supplements for thyroid dysfunction, check with your post-natal health provider after your baby is born — be sure to let them know if you are breastfeeding or bottle feeding your baby.
+If you are taking medicines or supplements for thyroid dysfunction, check with your postnatal health provider after your baby is born.
+Be sure to let them know if you are breastfeeding or bottle feeding your baby, since this can affect your treatment.

 Learn more here about the development and quality assurance of healthdirect content.